 - Where are my medical records stored?

-- What if my phone/ tablet/ laptop gets stolen and someone tries to use my account?
+- What if my device is stolen and someone tries to use my account?